vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/15_uttarakRtyAdhikAraH.md

-"The six qualities like Jñāna are found in transcendent measure in the mantras and in the images (arcā ).
-They are described in the mantras, and the qualities are found in Bhagavān, since He has, out of His compassion, chosen to abide in these images".

-This shows the fullness of perfection, "He who looks upon the Lord residing in the image as Puruṣottama and beholds Him (again and again) from the pedestal of the foot to the crown on the head his five deadly sins (Mahāpātaka) are destroyed quickly: Is it necessary to state that minor offences, too, perish ?
+"He who looks upon the Lord residing in the image as Puruṣottama and beholds Him (again and again) from the pedestal of the foot to the crown on the head his five deadly sins (Mahāpātaka) are destroyed quickly: Is it necessary to state that minor offences, too, perish ?
 This shows how supremely purificatory the arcā is.
 And again it is said ;- "If men of clouded intellects happen to see Bhagavān abiding in the arcā even by mere chance, all the evil tendencies in them, such as the following, perish :- the thought that the body is the self; the false notion arising from it that he sees the soul by perception; false conclusions arrived at by fallacious reasoning, false inferences resulting from wrong premises, false interpretations of scriptural texts and want of faith in the Śāstras."
 Thus the worship of the image (arcā ) is a panacea for all mental diseases arising from a false understanding of cause and effect.

 The prapanna should meditate on the Lord's placing Himself at the disposal of those who seek His protection in a manner which cannot be understood by the mind or described in words, for it has been said, "Whoever wants to see me and in whatever form - to him I reveal myself in that very form."
 The same thing is stated also (in the Tamil verse) "He assumes the form desired by His devotees.”
 He should also meditate on the alluring beauty of the Lord of which (the Alvar) says "The eyes that have seen the Lord will refuse to see other things."
 Having done so, the prapanna should render service suited to the respective relationships between him and the Lord (such as master and servant, father and son) and to His supreme majesty and easy accessibility, in accordance with the following verses :-"One should render service to the Lord like a chaste matron to her beloved husband, like a mother to her suckling, like a disciple to his ācārya  and like a friend to his friend.
 The Lord of Lakṣmī  should always be looked upon as a master, as a friend, as an ācharya, as a father and as a mother", "One should serve the Lord with as much fear as one would approach a king who is youthful, and an elephant in rut.
 In the same way as one would entertain a welcome guest who has come to one's house, one should worship the Lord with devotion, remembering His easy accessibility.”
 “One should treat the Lord with as much affection as one would a beloved child".